 In addition to the US 29 (Seminole Trail) improvements depicted on the RFP Conceptual Plans (contained in the RFP Information Package), the Design-Builder is also responsible for making necessary improvements to Rio Road (SR 631), Fashion Square Drive, and Albemarle Square Court.
 Roadway Improvements include but are not limited to turn lane improvements, raised medians, curbing, sidewalks, signing, signal modifications, landscaping and entrance aesthetics and improvements to existing entrances as shown.
-Except where shown in the RFP

-Conceptual Plans, all intersections with existing left and right turn lanes, shall at a minimum, have the same number and taper length as exists at the date of the RFP or latest Addenda and shall accommodate the 95th percentile queue for the design year.
+Except where shown in the RFP Conceptual Plans, all intersections with existing left and right turn lanes, shall at a minimum, have the same number and taper length as exists at the date of the latest RFP Addenda and shall accommodate the 95th percentile queue for the design year.
 Where left turn movements are proposed to be prohibited or eliminated in the RFP Conceptual Plans, the adjacent downstream signalized intersection shall be improved to accommodate the storage required by the 95th percentile queue for the design year for both the prohibited/eliminated left turn along with the 95th percentile queue for the design year for existing intersection, including u-turns, as part of the final design.
 These existing intersections outside the project limits will not be required to be improved to accommodate the proposed u-turn movements of the design through the intersection.
 Shared through/left or through/right lanes will not be permitted to satisfy the 95th percentile queue requirement as part of the final design.
 Any deletion of an existing turn lane or change in storage length or taper length not shown in the RFP Conceptual Plans shall require VDOT approval.
 Segments of the existing roadway have substandard design features, including, but not limited to inadequate stopping sight distance, vertical curve lengths, and cross slope.
 The Design-Builder's final design shall ensure all substandard features are modified to meet current geometric standards.
+The existing intersection skew angle at Rio Road has been modified in the RFP Conceptual Plans and does not meet standards as shown but does not require a design exception or waiver.
+The acceptable skew angle shall not exceed the angle shown in the RFP Conceptual Plans.
 The acceptable range for cross slopes on US 29 for the US 29 & Rio Road Grade Separation project shall be between 1.5% and 2.5%.
+The depressed roadway shall not be superelevated and all stormwater runoff shall be directed to the shoulder for conveyance and treatment.

-Pedestrian facilities shall be required for the US 29 & Rio Road Grade Separated Intersection project as depicted on the RFP Addendum Number 1 Conceptual Plans.
+Pedestrian facilities shall be required for the US 29 & Rio Road Grade Separated Intersection project as depicted on the RFP Conceptual Plans.
 Specifically, the Design-Builder shall provide crosswalks in three quadrants of the intersection including: the crossing of Route 29 on the south side of the intersection, the crossing of Rio Road on the west side of the intersection, and the crossing of Rio Road on the east side of the intersection.
 Crosswalks shall include pedestrian signals.